12 June 2026

 Decisions that matter more than people think

 Ski-in ski-out sounds like a luxury and, for a group, borders on essential: every hundred metres between door and lift is a hundred metres of carrying skis while someone's buckle is undone.
-Half-board versus self-catering splits groups more than resort choice does, so settle it before shortlisting.
+Half-board versus self-catering splits groups more than resort choice does, so settle it before shortlisting — along with how you will split the cost, which is far easier to agree before anyone has paid a deposit.
 And the shuttle-versus-walk question deserves an honest answer at booking time, not at 8:45 a.m. in ski boots.

 Beds first, then everything else

 The counterintuitive rule of group ski trips: pick the accommodation before you're precious about the resort.
 A great base in a very good ski area beats a mediocre base in a legendary one, because the group spends more waking hours in the accommodation than on any single slope.
 So collect the realistic options early, get every person's honest preference quickly, and book while your first choice still exists.
-A fast head-to-head vote does in an evening what a group chat does in a month, and in ski season that month is the difference between the chalet with the hot tub and the apartment above the car park.
+A fast VoteStay round, two options at a time, does in an evening what a group chat does in a month, and in ski season that month is the difference between the chalet with the hot tub and the apartment above the car park.
+There's more on running that decision in agreeing on a group trip.